aibelbin/notes_s5/Data Science/MOD 3.md

 $$

-once the output is calculated, it is checked and backprogration is done to correct the weights
+once the output is calculated, it is checked and back progration is done to correct the weights

 Back propagation is the **essence of neural network training**.